Top 20 Facts – The Best Facts about Books

 7. Up to 50 books can be made from 1 tree.

-8. Copies of pulped Mills and Boon novels were used to build part of the M6 toll road.
+8. 2.5 Million Copies of pulped Mills and Boon novels were used to build part of the M6 toll road.

 The M6 toll road is in Birmingham, UK.
 It is 26 miles of a 6 lane motorway.
-2.5 million copies of Mills and Boon novels were acquired and then pulped at a recycling firm in South Wales, UK.
+2.5 million copies of Mills and Boon novels were acquired and then pulped at a South Wales, UK recycling firm.
 They were used in the top layer of the motorway.

 This is the most expensive book fact in the world.

 Bill Gates purchased the Codex Leicester in 1994 for $30.8 million.
-When you add inflation to that the book would cost $53.3 million.
-If Bill Gates were to sell this book today we reckon the book would sell for a lot more.
+When adjusting for inflation, the book would cost over $62 million.
+If Bill Gates were to sell this book today, we reckon it would sell for a lot more.

 Harry Potter Series